 I have at least 1000 friends on Facebook.
-But I didn’t make it to the photo lists that many of my friends published on Facebook on Friendship Day yesterday.
+But I don’t make it to the photo lists that many of my friends publish on Facebook on Friendship Day.
 Does this mean I don’t have friends who care?
-Or did this make me sad that I wasn’t there in any of those happy photos my friends posted, talking about their best friends and how they made their life worth living.
+Or does this make me sad that I wasn’t there in any of those happy photos my friends posted, talking about their best friends and how they made their life worth living?

-I was scrolling FB checking out who did what on Friendship Day, and marveling at the happening life of others, when my messenger window popped up.
-It was a heartfelt message from a friend who wrote she would gladly sponsor the uniform and shoes of the students of the school, we run for children in Jharkhand through our NGO.
+Last year I was scrolling FB checking out who did what on Friendship Day, and marveling at the happening life of others, when my messenger window popped up.
+It was a heartfelt message from a friend who wrote she would gladly sponsor the uniform and shoes of the students of the school, we run for children in a village in Jharkhand, India through our NGO.

 Whether she uploaded my photo or I uploaded her’s on Friendship Day did it really matter?
 Naah!
 But could our friendship do some good?
 Yes!

 2. The friends you “have” to talk to everyday

 I have three friends I have to talk to everyday.
 We live miles apart in different countries – US, UK, India – have hectic lives with work and family, but never a single day goes by, that we do not interact.
 We have been friends for more than 30 years now and we know each other like the back of our hands.

 And none of us make an effort to put up photos on FB.
 Yes, that’s one thing we have in common.
 We all are lazy when it comes to things like posting pixs on Instagram.
 You ask us to talk we will do that nineteen to the dozen over overseas calls.

 And when it comes to making a difference together we are always game.